Travel in style

 You don’t have to travel far from Chau Doc to find places of interest whether of an architectural, geographic or historic nature.

-With influence from Chinese, Vietnamese and Khmer cultures, Sam Mountain is renowned for its traditional pagodas secluded in caves and is the site where devout local Buddhists make their annual pilgrimage.
 During your tour you will visit the main sites of Lady Chua Xu built in 1820, Tay An Co Tu built in 1847 and Thoai Ngoc Hau Mausoleum dated from 1930.
 These key locations will be the base of your introduction to Buddhism, Hinduism and worship to Ancestors.
 Your guide will explain how these 3 confessions were brought to Vietnam and how they impact the daily life of the Vietnamese.

 Travel like a local along the Mekong River on a traditional sampan, and discover the fascinating floating market with boats selling various Mekong fruits and vegetables, as well as the local floating village.